chinitaberrio/-Project_3_SDC_nanodegree-/README.md

 #### 1. Image data preprocessing.

 As a first step, I decided to balance the classes by applying data augmentation techniques as, flipping, rotation, saturation modification and light manipulation.
 The main idea behind this process is to have nearly 1500 images per label.
-Labels with less than 1500 images were augmented to reach that number 25% per each technique.
+Labels with less than 1500 images were supposed to be augmented to reach that number 25% per each technique.
+For practical usage and computational constraints, I decided only to augment till minimum 100 images per label (but this can be changed easily in the code).
 Here is an example of a traffic sign image with different augmentation techniques.

 ![alt text][image3]